Quantum contextuality from measurement invasiveness: Example: the KCBS scenario

-represent 10 independent constraints on the probabilities of the contexts -- 5 from normalization conditions within each context, and 5 from independent marginalization constraints, due to the fact that each observable is associated with two distinct contexts, so that each single-observable probability can be reconstructed equivalently from marginal distributions pertaining to two different contexts via equation (\ref{eq:markcbs}).
-We then have $\ell = n -10 = 10$ independent probabilities.
-We order the possible outcomes of $(A_i, A_{i+1})$ in each context as $\left\{(+1,+1), (+1,-1), \right.$ $\left. (-1,+1), (-1,-1)\right\}$, and choose the first two probabilities in each context as the independent ones -- i.e. those defining $\vec{p}$.
-The projection $\mathcal{T}$ from $\mathbbm{R}^n$ to $\mathbbm{R}^{\ell}$ such that $\vec{p} = \mathcal{T} \vec{P}$ is then
+represent 10 independent constraints on the probabilities of the contexts -- 5 from normalization conditions within each context, and 5 from independent marginalization constraints, due to the fact that each observable is associated with two distinct contexts, so that each single-observable probability can be reconstructed equivalently from marginal distributions pertaining to two different contexts via equation (\ref{eq:markcbs}); we then have $\ell = n -10 = 10$ independent probabilities.